-When I was a young boy there was was an older boy down the street that had an afternoon paper route.
+When I was a young boy there was was an older boy who lived down the street from me that had an afternoon paper route.
 To me, at the time, he seemed really cool, delivered his papers using an even cooler motorized Whizzer bike and, unlike myself and most of my own age friends, always had money to spend.
-In those days, because of my mother's illness followed later by her death, I was sent to live with a foster couple --- an arrangement that ended dismally in that I ran away from home the first chance I got.
-After that I stayed with my grandmother a short time before joining my Uncle, eventually to be supported by my Stepmother and her ever watchful eye.
-By the time I joined my uncle and my grandmother faded into the background and left the picture it was edging toward the last third of summer and every afternoon during that period of time if my uncle allowed it I would go over to the boy's house and help fold papers, drink Bireley's grape or orange, and just hang out until he left on his route.[1]
+I came to know him because of my mother's illness followed later by her death.
+Within a week or so of her death I was sent to live with a foster couple --- an arrangement that ended dismally in that I ran away from home the first chance I got, ending up staying with an ex-Marine taxi driver.
+After that I was sent to live with my younger brother near San Diego for awhile.
+When that didn't turn out so hot I was sent to live with my grandmother for a short time before joining my Uncle, eventually to be supported by my Stepmother, her ever watchful eye, and at that stage of her life, buckets full of money.

-Early one morning we were dropped off at the Wilmington boat terminal south of Los Angeles, sailing the twenty-six miles to Catalina on the Great White Steamer, newly refurbished in July from war duty.
-They put us up in a sort of tent-like village about two blocks behind the main street and straight up from the pier in the little town of Avalon.
-There really wasn't much adult supervision and for the most part we pretty much got to do whatever we wanted.
-One of the things we did was take the inland motor tour.
-The tour used sort of antique pre-war busses built a little like a cross between a wooden station wagon and a stagecoach.
 Halfway through the trip we came to a place high in the mountains called Eagles Nest Lodge that was at one time used as a stage stop.
 It was closed and run-down, dilapidated actually, not having been used for a long time.
 The tour bus stopped and we all got out to stretch our legs and in the process my friend and I wandered off exploring.
 Next thing we knew the bus was gone and we were stranded miles from town.
 Figuring another tour bus would be along any time we just went about our business exploring.
 Hours went by at first without us really noticing, but eventually the sun started to set and the sky began getting dark and the air cold.
 We decided to hole up in some old stable like building and wait for morning.

 As might be expected I didn't sleep well that night.
 It was uncomfortable and cold, and I kept rolling over and over.
 In the middle of the night I noticed a light coming from the the old stage stop building.
 My friend and I had tried the doors and windows and had been unsuccessful in finding a way in.
 To my knowlege no one had come by since the bus left so it seemed odd there would be any kind of a light coming from inside.
 I tried to wake my friend to no avail, so I got up and walked over to the building myself, cleaned the glass as much as I could with the sleeve of my shirt and peered in.